projectstorm/react-diagrams/README.md

 # STORM React Diagrams

-**PSA**: React Diagrams is currently getting a bit of a rewrite to enable much more advanced features.
+**PSA 2018**: React Diagrams ~is currently~ was getting a bit of a rewrite to enable much more advanced features.
 To see the new foundation WIP visit [https://github.com/projectstorm/react-canvas](https://github.com/projectstorm/react-canvas).

+**PSA 2019**: I still want to jump onto the rewrite, but it is a much larger project than anticipated, so going to try maintain this one in the mean time.
 ---

 **DEMO**: [http://projectstorm.cloud/react-diagrams](http://projectstorm.cloud/react-diagrams)